Head Coach Joe Getzin

 Getzin also helped mold outside hitter Danielle Rampart into a great player in her first year in the program, helping her earn all-NSIC First Team accolades as well as earn AVCA Central Region Freshman of the Year honors.

-The Warriors performed just as remarkably in the classroom away from the court under Getzin, earning the AVCA Team Academic Award for the ninth straight year.
+The Warriors performed just as remarkably in the classroom away from the court under Getzin, earning the AVCA Team Academic Award for the 11th straight year.

 Before coming to WSU, Getzin spent 12 seasons as the head coach at Ole Miss, taking a program stuck at the bottom of the SEC and leading it to three appearances in the NCAA Tournament.
 An outstanding recruiter and in-game coach, Getzin was named the SEC Coach of the Year in both 2006 and 2007.